SummaryRead the full fact sheet

 Female genital cutting or circumcision (FGC) involves the cutting or altering of the external female genital organs.
 FGC is a traditional cultural practice rather than a religious practice, and its origins are unknown.

 The practice can be found in communities and certain ethnic groups in Africa, the Middle East, Asia and South America.

-According to the World Health Organization, around 130 million women across the globe are affected, with around 2 million girls undergoing the procedure every year.
-Estimates suggest that there are around 120,000 migrant women in Australia who have undergone the practice in their countries of birth.
-There are specific laws banning FGM in the majority of Australian states and territories.
+According to the World Health Organization, around 200 million women across the globe are affected, with around three million girls undergoing the procedure every year.
+Estimates suggest that there are around 120,000 migrant women in Australia who experienced FGC in their country of birth.

 - Type I – clitoridectomy, or ‘sunna’.
 The hood of skin that sits over the clitoris (prepuce) is removed.
 The clitoris may or may not be removed in part or in total.